Scania AB: First World War and 1920s

 Because there were many inexpensive, imported cars in Sweden at the time, Scania-Vabis decided to build high-class, luxury cars, for instance the type III limousine from 1920 that had a top hat holder in the roof.
 Prince Carl of Sweden owned a 1913 Scania-Vabis 3S, a type which was fitted with in-car buttons so the passenger could communicate with the driver.
 Scania-Vabis also built two-seat sports cars (or "sportautomobil").

 For the next few years the company's profits stagnated, with around a third of their orders coming from abroad.
 The outbreak of the First World War, however, changed the company, with almost all output being diverted to the Swedish Army.
 By 1916, Scania-Vabis was making enough profit to invest in redeveloping both of their production facilities.

 Following the war, in 1919, Scania decided to focus completely on building trucks, abandoning other outputs including cars and buses.
-However, they were hurt by the swamping of the market with decommissioned military vehicles from the war, and by 1921 the company was bankrupt.
+However, the post-war market was affected by an influx of surplus military vehicles, and by 1921 the company had declared bankruptcy.

 After some economic difficulties in 1921, new capital came from Stockholms Enskilda Bank owned by the Wallenberg family, and Scania-Vabis became a solid and technically, high standing, company.